 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand the importance of having a legally compliant website.
-Use the information provided above to quickly add essential legal pages to your WordPress website.
+We hope you have found this article useful and that it has helped you understand the importance of having a compliant website.
+Use the information above to quickly add legal pages to your website or blog.